mendix/docs/content/howto/logic-business-rules/workflow-how-to-configure.md

 Before starting this how-to, make sure you have completed the following prerequisites:

-* Your project has the Workflow Commons and Mendix SSO modules.
+* Your project has the following modules Workflow Commons and Mendix SSO modules.
 Fore more information on how to set up Workflow Commons in an existing app, see [Adding a Workflow to an Existing App: Setting Up the Basics](/refguide/workflow-setting-up-app).

+* Install Atlas 3 from the Mendix Marketplace, as Workflow Commons depends on it.

+* Install the following modules that Workflow Commons depend on: Atlas_Core, Atlas_Web_Core_Content, and DataGrid.

 * Make sure that the **User entity** is configured in your [Project Settings](/refguide/project-settings#workflows) > **Workflows** tab.